Results - Breckland Voting Area

 The deadline to apply for a new postal vote has now passed.

-If you were already registered for a postal vote before the deadline, note that the dates that the postal vote ballot papers are being despatched will depend when you applied for a postal vote and it was granted:
+If you were already registered for a postal vote before the deadline, note that the dates that the postal vote ballot papers are being dispatched will depend on when you applied for a postal vote and it was granted:

 Please note that postal vote ballot paper packs may take several days and it will depend on the postal service when they are delivered.
 Alternatively you can request that the postal ballot papers are sent to a different address but the same timetable does apply.
 The completed postal vote ballot papers need to be returned in time to arrive at Breckland Council, Elizabeth House, Walpole Loke, Dereham NR19 1EE by the 23 June 2016 election day deadline.
 You should consider the risks of postal delays.